-- Prerequisites: Bachelor's degree in biology, psychology, philosophy or another area related to cognitive neuroscience, letters of recommendation, a personal statement.
-They may also need a detailed resume of academic or professional experience, GRE (Graduate Record Examination) with the subject test in psychology.
+Applicants need a bachelor's degree in biology, psychology, philosophy or another area related to cognitive neuroscience, letters of recommendation, and a personal statement.
+They may also need a detailed resume of academic or professional experience and GRE (Graduate Record Examination) scores with the subject test in psychology.
 Once accepted into the program, students can expect to participate in teaching assistant opportunities and complete a dissertation for graduation.
 These programs usually take 3-6 years to complete.

 In a doctoral program, students learn about and participate in research on the influence of the brain on human cognitive processes.
 They also learn about advanced imaging technologies used to determine brain dysfunctions, such as magnetic resonance imaging and diffusion tensor imaging.
 Certain schools allow students to select the department they'd like to affiliate with so they can direct their research towards their particular areas of interest.
 Other schools have a set core of neuroscience courses and a proseminar sequence that emphasize an integrative cognitive neuroscience approach.
 Doctoral students take courses or proseminars in areas such as: